joelday/decoration-ioc/README.md

-# Visual Studio Code instantiation system
+# The instantiation system used in Visual Studio Code
-Extracted from [Microsoft/vscode](https://github.com/Microsoft/vscode), vscode-instantiation is a TypeScript IoC framework that provides service location and constructor injection with automatic dependency resolution.
+vscode-instantiation is a TypeScript IoC framework that provides service location and constructor injection with automatic dependency resolution.

+This package is based on source from [Microsoft/vscode](https://github.com/Microsoft/vscode) with minor modifications.

 # Quickstart
 The "experimentalDecorators" compiler option must be set to true.